 - The Collection

 One of the most useful resources in the collection is the “Hudson Area Biographical Index (HABI)” compiled by Willis H. Miller.
 The HABI is a comprehensive listing of the names and information on more than 56,000 Hudsonites.
 It covers the “Hudson Star Times” from 1890 to 1905 and the “Hudson Star-Observer” from 1909 through 2005, as well as some earlier newspapers.

 Access to the Collection

 The History Room is open to the public during library hours.
-It is staffed on Tuesdays and Thursdays from 10 am – 4 pm.
-If assistance is needed to use the Pro Scan equipment or locate specific materials, we suggest that you email ahead to verify the availability of a volunteer on any given date: firstname.lastname@example.org, to schedule an appointment or request assistance.
+Library staff are available to provide assistance.
+If assistance is needed to use the Pro Scan equipment or locate specific materials, please contact the Library at: firstname.lastname@example.org, to schedule an appointment or request assistance.